 Even Geometric Shape Enthusiast Minion, often such an outcast, has come to pitch in his massive seven-volume series titled: Symetricus and the Shapes of Destiny.
 He’s been working on it for years but has never shown anyone.

 Such as it tends to be at The High Overlord’s decennial Written Brilliance Competition, in which minions have ten years to prepare their greatest work and present it to a long panel of judges.
-Winner gets placard, a luxurious vacation package over at the Resort Tower, and a personal antennae massage and grape-feeding session from the High Overlord himself as he reads their work out loud for everyone to hear: the true apex of narcissism.
+Winner gets a placard, a luxurious vacation package over at Resort Tower, and a personal antennae massage and grape-feeding session from the High Overlord himself, all while he reads their work out loud for everyone to hear: the true apex of narcissism.

 Literary Short Form Minion takes a deep breath from the ink-infused air.
 This is her time.

 While she hasn’t wasted all of her time doing long form, nor took the lazy route and went with “poetry”, she has consolidated her thoughts wisely over these past ten years and carefully, wonderfully teased out every single word.
 No letter is misspent, no punctuation misplaced.
 She’s rewritten it every year for these ten long years, and finally, the paramount example of fiction has been born.

 She is certain she’s made a short piece so utterly untouchable by every other canon that the second the judges lay eyes on it; they will declare it to be in an echelon even higher than the classics.

 With great, almost acetic-like forbearance, she waits patiently until she reaches the entry table.

 “Name,” the minion at the desk asks with a smile.

 She does a gentle, dramatic wave, underpinning both her humility and her certainty of victory in one, ironic swoop of gesture.
 “Literary Short Form Minion… I trust you will find everything as it should be,” she says, handing over her folder.